uptheirons78/tinyhouse-v1/README.md

 ### STEP-04 Branch
 Created a `/client` folder with `create-react-app` using `npx create-react-app client --typescript`.
 Removed all useless files and styles to clean up this React boilerplate.

+### STEP-05 Branch
+Created `Listings` component.
+Created a `server` method to fetch data from GraphQL.
+Then implemented this server method inside `Listings` component both to query data from GraphQL and display those inside the console and to run the delete mutation (for now id of item to delete is hardcoded).
+N.B.
+Called `proxy` inside `package.json`.